HarrysLapTimer/WeatherStationOne/README.md

 ## TODO

-- add support for illumination and ground humidity
+- add support for illumination and ground humidity sensors
 - add help on all the pitfalls one may run into creating this project
 - enrich `weatherbase`-side data
-- add support for `weatherstation` calibration settings using the `weatherbase` web interface
+- add multi-language support for web interface